 As the pandemic comes to an end, the world is ready to travel again with people using booking apps to book their travels.
 The online travel booking segment is one of the largest in the travel industry.
 It is estimated to be worth around $1.2 trillion annually, and the online booking market makes up 63% of that, or roughly $756 billion.
-Statistics show that the travel market is expected to reach $833.52 billion in 2025.
+Recent studies show that the travel market is expected to reach $833.52 billion in 2025.
 Millions of new travelers are booking flights, making hotel reservations, or paying for rideshare services through their mobile apps.
-However, 72% of these mobile bookings take place within 48 hours of last-minute Google searches that include the words ‘tonight’ and ‘today’.
-In this blog, we’ll discuss the top 6 attacks on booking apps and how to solve them.
+In this blog post, we’ll discuss the top 6 cyber attacks and threats against travel & booking apps and how to solve them using cyber defense automation.

-How Mobile Booking Apps Protect Against Cyber Security Threats
+How to Protect Mobile Travel & Booking Apps Against Cyber Threats

-Travel Industry Cybersecurity Checklist – Top 6 Cyber Attacks on Mobile Booking Apps
+Travel Industry Cybersecurity Checklist – Top 6 Cyber Threats for Mobile Travel & Booking Apps

 -